JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-function-app-connectionstring.png)

 16. Select `OK`
-17. The Connection string is now entered in the right field
+17. The Connection string is now filled in into the corresponding field (Give the portal a moment to check the settings)

     ![alt tag](img/azure-function-app-eventhubtrigger-new.png)